Electrostatic-sensitive device

-An electrostatic-sensitive device (often abbreviated ESD) is any component (primarily electrical) which can be damaged by common static charges which build up on people, tools, and other non-conductors or semiconductors.
-ESD commonly also stands for electrostatic discharge.
+An electrostatic-sensitive device (often abbreviated ESD) is any component (primarily electrical) that can be damaged by common static charges that build up on people, tools, or other non-conductors or semiconductors.
+ESD also stands for electrostatic discharge.

 Overview

 As electronic parts like computer central processing units (CPUs) become packed more and more densely with transistors the transistors shrink and become more and more vulnerable to ESD.